bhague1281/kevin-bacon-project/readme.txt

 A.K.: Added a size_ variable to efficiently keep track of size and not inneficiently query the size from the existing containers.
 Logically this means massive runtime increases in Push() and small ones elsewhere.
+A.K.: Implemented Size() function to get size_, also fixed Push() to properly handle already present keys.